pg2455/pg2455.github.io/_includes/cv.md

 Hi!
 I’m a Postdoctoral Researcher at the <a href="https://www.mpib-berlin.mpg.de/chm" target="_blank">Max Planck Institute's Center for Humans and Machines</a>.
-I’m fascinated by the potential of AI to deepen our understanding of science and society.More recently, I have been diving deeper into LLM-centric research.
+I’m fascinated by the potential of AI to deepen our understanding of science and society.
+More recently, I have been diving deeper into LLM-centric research.

 Here are some of the questions I’m currently exploring: